CRA Personal Finance & Motoring Explored

 By Khwezi Jackson

-What makes more sense – driving a fancy new set of wheels or rather have a fabulous retirement with the money to save?
+What makes more sense – driving fancy wheels Vs a fabulous retirement with the money you save on a monthly basis on the new car premium and don’t forget the insurance?

 Seeing a headline, ‘Spending R10,000 per month on a new car’, got me thinking: Why would anyone spend that much money every month to pay off a car?